epinio/epinio/README.md

   - mTLS: Epinio uses `linkerd` to secure all communication between epinio components inside the kubernetes cluster
   - Basic Authentication to access the API.
 - **Epinio Clients**
   - Web UI
   - Epinio CLI
 - **Full Air-Gap Installation**
-  - can be installed and be used without internet
+  - Can be installed and be used without internet
 - **Apps**
   - CRUD operations of your app.
 (An app can be a tarball or in a github repo)
-  - uses Cloud Native Buildpacks for providing runtime environment for your apps
+  - Cloud Native Buildpacks provide the runtime environment for your apps
 - **Services**
   - CRUD operations of your service.
 A service can be a database, SaaS etc. A service can be an external component or can be created using `epinio service`
   - Bind services to apps.